LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

-Now that we have described the execution policy in some detail, let's pull everything together by briefly walking though the call to the ``RAJA::kernel_param`` method, which is similar to ``RAJA::kernel`` but takes additional arguments needed to executing the operations involving local time indices and the local memory array.
-The first argument is a tuple of iteration spaces that define the iteration ranges for the level in the loop nest.
+Now that we have described the execution policy in some detail, let's pull everything together by briefly walking though the call to the ``RAJA::kernel_param`` method, which is similar to ``RAJA::kernel`` but takes additional arguments needed to execute the operations involving local tile indices and the local memory array.
+The first argument is a tuple of iteration spaces that define the iteration ranges for the levels in the loop nest.
 Again, the first integer parameters given to the ``RAJA::statement::Tile`` and ``RAJA::statement::ForICount`` types identify the tuple entry to which they apply.
 The second argument::